RavKov/LogKeeper/README.md

 ## To run the entire app

 - Run the frontend (this repo)
-- Run the backend database.js file in node and download sql file with required database
+- Run the backend database.js file in node and download sql file with required database: https://github.com/RavKov/LogKeeperBackend

 ## Completed features